Angomonas deanei: Discovery

 Angomonas deanei was originally described as Crithidia deanei.
-In 1973, a Brazilian graduate student Aurora Luiza de Moura Carvalho at the Universidade Federal de Goiás discovered the species from his study of intestinal parasites of the assassin bugs in Goiás.
-The next year he reported that the bug Zelus leucogrammus from which he discovered was not naturally infected by the protozoan, but it was acquired from other insects.
+In 1973, a Brazilian graduate student Aurora Luiza de Moura Carvalho at the Universidade Federal de Goiás discovered the species from her study of intestinal parasites of the assassin bugs in Goiás.
+The next year she reported that the bug Zelus leucogrammus from which she discovered was not naturally infected by the protozoan, but it was acquired from other insects.
 At the same time, a research team at the Universidade de Brasilia reported the biochemical properties and structural details based on transmission electron microscopy.
 They discovered that it harbours an endosymbiont, describing it as "probably bacterial" that provided the "trypanosomatid essential nutrients."
 The bacterial nature of the endosymbiont was confirmed in 1977 when it was shown that it could be killed by treating with an antibiotic chloramphenicol, and that it helps the host in synthesising the amino acid arginine from ornithine.

 As more structural and molecular details were studied, the distinction of A. deanei from other Crithidia species became more pronounced.
 In 1991, Maria Auxiliadora de Sousa and Suzana Corte-Real at the Instituto Oswaldo Cruz proposed a new genus Angomonas for the species.
 Phylogenetic study by Marta M.G.
 Teixeira and Erney P. Camargo at the University of São Paulo with their collaborators in 2011 validated the new species name A. deanei along with a description of a new related species A. ambiguus, which also contains the same bacterial endosymbiont.